9 Battle-Tested Tactics to Create Unique Content

 If you’re a creative mind, you’d love this, for sure!

 You can use your product to test a real-world scenario and then put all these learnings into a blog post (examples include using your own project management tool to plan a complex event or testing your AI chatbot by having it handle a huge number of customer inquiries during one week).
+Sharing your personal experience can be incredibly valuable.

 The beauty of solo experiments is that they give you original data to share and show potential customers that you’re willing to eat your own dog food, so to speak.